marcglasberg/animated_size_and_fade/README.md

 # animated_size_and_fade

+This allows you to:

+1. Do a **fade and size transition** between two widgets.
+2. **Show and hide** a widget, by resizing it vertically while fading.

+### Fade and Size

-A widget that does a fade and size transition between a "new" widget and the "old "widget previously set as a child.
-The "old" and the "new" child must have the same width, but can have different heights, and you don't need to know their sizes in advance.
+The `AnimatedSizeAndFade` widget does a fade and size transition between a "new" widget and an "old" widget previously set as a child.
+The "old" and the "new" children must have the same width, but can have different heights, and you **don't need to know** their sizes in advance.

 You can also define a duration and curve for both the fade and the size, separately.